Pixellot/data-api-docs/docs/data-api/guides/playon-external-content-integration-flow.md

 The Partner creates an External VOD Event by sending a POST request to the PAPI endpoint:
 This endpoint can also be used to add credit types and priorities at the event level.
 For detailed information about credit types and priorities, see the [Data API logging queue guide](data-api-logging-queue-guide.md).

+> **⚠️ Development Feature**: The logging queue mechanism (breakdownDetails) is currently in development and is NOT available for use.
+This feature is provided for planning purposes only.

 **API Endpoint:**
 ```
 POST https://api.pixellot.tv/v1/clubs/{clubId}/events